dart-lang/site-www/src/_tutorials/libraries/shared-pkgs.md

 The `pub get` command installs the packages in your app's dependencies list.
+Each package can contain libraries and other assets.
 Pub works recursively;
 if an included package has dependencies, those packages are installed as well.

-Pub puts the package files under directories called `packages`.
+Pub caches the files for each package your app depends on, pointing to them from a file named `.packages` and directories named `packages`.
-Each package can contain libraries and other assets.

-If you open your app's top-level `packages` directory, you'll find the `vector_math` link, which points to the Dart libraries from the vector_math package.
+{% include coming-release.html %}

-Pub creates a file called `pubspec.lock`, which identifies the specific versions of the packages that were installed.
+Pub creates a file called `pubspec.lock` that identifies the specific versions of the packages that were installed.
 This helps to provide a stable development environment.
 Later you can modify the version constraints and use `pub upgrade` to update to new versions as needed.